-3a.
-A variety of urban densities are anticipated with redevelopment of the subarea and therefore it should exhibit the best qualities of urban form and character.

-3b.
-Building setbacks and mass should be appropriately designed for the Village setting and provide good transitions between land use intensity.
+- 3a.
+A variety of urban densities are anticipated with redevelopment of the subarea and therefore it should exhibit the best qualities of urban form and character. - 3b.
+Building setbacks and mass should be appropriately designed for the Village setting and provide good transitions between land use intensity. - 3c.

-3c.
 To the extent practical, the impacts of the height and massing of new buildings shall be considered in development proposals in the subarea.
 In order to fully understand and appreciate view impacts, proposed development shall be required to model the impacts of the development on properties within the view plane from multiple vantage points.

 Taller buildings should be separated from one another to avoid the appearance of a wall of buildings adjacent to I-25.
-Development adjacent to The Landmark residential towers should preserve existing views.

-3d.
-Design and construction within the subarea should minimize the impact of highway traffic noise within both interior and exterior environments.

-3e.
-Design and detailing of building ground floors and public spaces should encourage activity and vibrancy.

-3f.
-Development proposals for individual parcels should demonstrate how they fit into a cohesive plan for the overall subarea.

-Image, Identity, & Quality of Life
+Building heights should be greatest adjacent to I-25 and should step down to the west to match existing building heights on the east side of Quebec Street.
+Buildings greater than six stories should be separated from other such buildings to reduce the visual impact of tall buildings.
+The location of taller buildings should consider the impact on views from existing buildings and public spaces and

-3g.
-Where parking structures are visible to public spaces, the visual impact of the structure should be mitigated by wrapping the structure with active uses, screening the structure, and/or employing alternative creative design techniques.
+- ways.
+Development adjacent to The Landmark residential towers should preserve existing views. - 3d.
+The design Design and construction within the subarea should minimize the impact of highway traffic noise within both interior and exterior environments. - 3e.
+The design Design and detailing of the ground floors of building ground floors and public spaces should encourage activity and vibrancy. - 3f.
+Development proposals for individual parcels should demonstrate how they fit into a cohesive plan for the overall subarea. - 3g.
+Where parking structures are visible to public spaces, the visual impact of the structure should be mitigated by wrapping the structure with active uses, screening the structure, and/or employing alternative creative design techniques. - 3h.

-3h.
 Architectural and landscape design within the subarea should be of the highest quality.
-Architecture should be functional, wellconstructed, emotionally resonant, timeless, and beautiful.
-Architectural materials for buildings and public spaces should be authentic with a high degree of durability.

-3i.
-Site planning, architecture, and landscape design should strive to create comfortable microclimates in public spaces throughout the subarea.

-3j.
-Refer development applications to Cherry Creek School District and consider the District's comments in development decisions.
+Architecture should be functional, well-constructed, emotionally resonant, timeless, and beautiful.
+Architectural materials for buildings and public spaces should be authentic with a high degree of durability. - 3i.
+Site planning, architecture, and landscape design should strive to create comfortable microclimates in public spaces throughout the subarea. - 3j.
+Ensure that Refer new development applications to Cherry Creek School District and consider the District's comments in development decisions can be accommodated by area schools while maintaining the high quality of education. - 3k.

-3k.
 Ensure that new development is designed in a manner that is respectful of and compatible with the natural environment.
 New development is encouraged to use sustainable development technologies.